-Further, a joint study from Kronos and the Human Capital Institute states that 76% of human resource leaders said their onboarding processes are underutilized, and another 24% didn’t even have an onboarding strategy to begin with.
+Further, a joint study from Kronos and the Human Capital Institute states that 76% of human resource leaders said their onboarding processes are underutilized, and another 24% didn’t even have an onboarding strategy, to begin with.

-Make sure you ask the right questions during onboarding to ensure everything is clear and keep employee engagement levels high throughout the entire work experience.
+Ask the right questions during onboarding to ensure everything is clear and keep employee engagement levels high throughout the entire work experience.

 New employees face different challenges than tenured employees, and early in the onboarding process is the best time to course-correct.
-TINYpulse Onboard sends non-anonymous pulses allowing you to provide coaching early on and set your new hires up for success.

-According to a recent study, 87% of human resources leaders have placed their employee retention attempts as a #1 priority for the next few years.
+According to a study, 87% of human resources leaders have placed their employee retention attempts as a #1 priority for the next few years.
 The same Kronos study noted as a bottom line that 20% of them find it difficult to maintain focus on this priority as there are other factors that take away their attention and budgets.

 Progress to ensure these employee retention activities is slow with a lack of automation and funding to keep them running.
-Managing employee retention still seems to be at the very beginning of a fundamental change in the industry as companies are still directing their core efforts towards bringing in new talent rather than retaining existing top performers.
+Managing employee retention still seems to be at the very beginning of a fundamental change in the industry as companies are still directing their core efforts toward bringing in new talent rather than retaining existing top performers.

 7. Career advancement retains talent